BrunoZell/stargazer-yubikey-wallet/README.md

 ### Install Yubikey Wallet Bridge

 1. Copy the Chrome Extension ID from the `chrome://extensions` page.
-2. Adjust `chromeExtensionId` in `wallet-host-installer/install.js` to the copied ID.
+2. Adjust `chromeExtensionId` in `yubikey-bridge-installer/install.js` to the copied ID.
-3. Run `yarn install-wallet`.
+3. Run `yarn yubikey-bridge:build` to build the native messaging host executable called by the Browser Extension.
+4. Run `yarn yubikey-bridge:install`.
 It will:
-    - Build the `wallet-host` executable
-    - Install the `wallet-host` executable in your user directory `~/YubikeyWallet`
+    - Install the `yubikey-bridge` executable in your user directory `~/YubikeyWallet`
-    - Register the `wallet-host` executable as a native messaging host with the Google Chrome browser
+    - Register the `yubikey-bridge` executable as a native messaging host with the Google Chrome browser